iotaledger/goshimmer/documentation/docs/protocol_specification/components/autopeering.md

 # Autopeering

 In order to establish connections, an IOTA node needs to discover and maintain a list of the reachable IP addresses of other peers.
-Nodes to be kept up-to-date about the ledger state, thus they exchange information with each other.
+Nodes need to be kept up-to-date about the ledger state, thus they exchange information with each other.
 Each node establishes a communication channel with a small subset of nodes (i.e., neighbors) via a process called `peering`.
 Such a process must be resilient against eclipse attacks: if all of a node’s neighbors are controlled by an attacker, then the attacker has complete control over the node’s view of the Tangle.
 Moreover, to prevent or limit sybil-based attacks, the neighbor selection protocol makes use of a scarce resource dubbed Consensus Mana: arbitrary nodes can be created, but it is difficult to produce high mana nodes.

 Throughout this section the terms `Node` and `Peer` are used interchangeably to refer to a `Node` device.